Letheward/ErgoVim/README.md

 Read the `vimrc` file before installing.

-If you already have a setup, ignore everything under `Personal Customizations` in the `vimrc`, and copy the rest to your vim config.
+If you already have a setup, you may not prefer some settings under `Personal Customizations` in the `vimrc`, so you need to omit them and copy the rest to your vim config.
 ErgoVim remaps almost every key, so it will probably break a lot of things, and you need to solve that yourself.

 If you are new to Vim and don't have any setup, just throw the `vimrc` file to your vim config directory.
 You can find it by: